Community Profile: Prince Edward Island Coastal Region

 For generations, the production of blue mussels has sustained smaller communities along the northern and eastern coastlines of Prince Edward Island.
 The industry provides a year-round source of income and employment to local residents, and generates wealth across the region with its strong export market.

-In 2010, the Prince Edward Island aquaculture industry paid approximately $38.7 million in salaries, wages, and employer contributions to the 1,200 people who worked directly and indirectly in aquaculture operations.
-Mussel production accounted for most of this total.
+According to the Prince Edward Island Aquaculture Alliance, the PEI aquaculture industry paid approximately $11 million in salaries, wages, and employer contributions to the more than 1,500 people who worked in blue mussel production in 2019.

-Mussels on the Island are farmed using the longline system in 19 coastal areas, such as Malpeque Bay, St. Mary’s Bay, Hillsborough Bay, and Broughton River.
-The mussels are farmed during every season, including winter, with mussel farmers continually caring for their crop by regularly inspecting and cleaning the socks.
+Mussels in PEI are farmed using the longline system in 19 coastal areas, such as Malpeque Bay, St. Mary’s Bay, Hillsborough Bay, and Broughton River.
+Mussels are harvested during every season, including winter.
+During ice-free months, in addition to harvesting activity, mussel farmers continually care for their crop by regularly inspecting and cleaning the socks.

-Blue mussel production in Prince Edward Island has increased significantly over the past 30 years.
-The total production volume of blue mussels was almost 23,000 tonnes or over 50.7 million pounds in 2013 – up from 100,000 pounds in 1980.
+The total production volume of mussels was over 20,000 tonnes or 44.8 million pounds in 2019 – up from 100,000 pounds in 1980.
 The industry continues to be a vital contributor to the Island’s economy and the communities along the northern/eastern shores.

 - Date modified: